th317erd/mythix-orm/docs/Connection Binding.md

 ## Connection binding solution #4

-The most tedious solution to the connection binding problem is to simply always supply every model you create with a connection.
+The final and most tedious solution to the connection binding problem is to simply always supply every model you create with a connection.

 For example: